“Beekeeping is like farming. You can do everything right but you can’t control the weather.” – Mama Jule Wright

 So let’s talk about our amazing tour of Bee Wild!

-Upon arrival, we were greeted with a refreshing lavender lemonade with wildflower honey, plus savory pecans with star thistle honey.
+Upon arrival, we were greeted with a refreshing lavender lemonade with wildflower honey, plus savory pecans with tupelo honey.

 For our tasting, the menu included local greens with chef Robert Leoci’s strawberry wildflower honey vinaigrette, plus chicken roasted in a Gallberry honey peach glaze.
 My favorite item we sampled were the homemade biscuits with sourwood honey.